DavidKk/vercel-2fa/README.md

 [online](https://vercel-2fa.vercel.app)

-A simple and user-friendly two-factor authentication service based on the TOTP (Time-Based One-Time Password) standard for enhanced security.
+A simple and user-friendly two-factor authentication service based on TOTP (Time-Based One-Time Password) and WebAuthn standards for enhanced security.

-- **Purpose**: Provide more secure login verification to reduce risks caused by password leaks.
+- **Purpose**: Provide unified login service for all your personal projects, no need to build authentication for each one.
-- **Use Cases**: User login verification, identity confirmation for sensitive operations, and more.
+- **Use Cases**: Multiple personal projects, small team internal apps, self-hosted services, and more.

 ## Deploy to Vercel